zenkare/dotvim/README.txt

 $ git rm <path-to-submodule>

-Git will keep the plugin to maintain the ability of checking commits that depend on them.
+Git will keep the plugin to maintain the ability of checking commits that depend on it.
 In order to remove those remnants:

 $ rm -rf .git/modules/<path-to-submodule>
 $ git config --remove-selection submodule.<path-to-submodule>